 Format, location and file ordering

-Images must include an accurate description.
+Images must include an accurate description for ease of accessibility.

 Image files must be located alongside the scenario index.md file.